The DAO Pool

 Staked API3 tokens are used as collateral for the on-chain service coverage that will provide quantifiable and trustless security guarantees to dAPI users.
 These mechanics will remove the need for a central authority at the ecosystem level.

 Staking simply means you are placing API3 tokens into the DAO pool.
-When staking tokens to the DAO pool you gain access to weekly staking rewards but also share in the risk of service coverage.
+When staking tokens to the DAO pool you gain access to weekly inflationary rewards but also share in the risk of service coverage.
 You are also granted voting rights on active DAO proposals and inflationary rewards.

 Decentralized governance requires well-balanced incentive mechanisms that accurately model both positive and negative outcomes.
 In other words, the governing entities should be rewarded for good results and penalized for bad ones.
 The API3 token is designed to facilitate this through three main utilities: